andy-graybeal/andy-graybeal.github.io/_pages/resume.md

 * **Mobile Food Owner / Operator** \| Nixtamalized Mobile Food \| *Athens, Ohio* \| 2015–2021
   * Founded and operated a successful mobile food business for six years, managing strategic planning, budgeting, operations, customer relations, and event logistics.
-  * Administered a WordPress-based website and ordering system on a LAMP stack (Linux, Apache, MySQL, PHP), including integration with Square for payment processing to support business operations and online sales.
+  * Deployed, administered, and maintained a WordPress-based website and ordering system on Amazon Web Services (AWS) EC2 using a LAMP stack (Linux, Apache, MySQL, PHP), including integration with Square for payment processing to support business operations, e-commerce functionality, and online sales.
   * Analyzed customer feedback and sales data to refine product offerings and improve customer retention.